charlottemllt/charlottemllt/README.md

-- 👋 Hi, I’m @charlottemllt.
+- 👋 Hi, I’m @charlottemllt, I am a Data Scientist.
 -  🇫🇷  I'm from France (born in Nice, living in Bordeaux).
-- 👀 I’m interested in Data Science and Artificial Intelligence.
+- 👀 I’m always interested in learning more about Data Science and Artificial Intelligence.
-- 🌱 I’m currently learning Data Science and trying to develop my portfolio.
 - 🐎 If I'm not coding, I'm probably horseriding.
 - 📫 How to reach me : charlottemillet04@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/charlotte-millet-0456a5150/)